 The one-day field tests are held on the association's ground in Elmshorn.

 The one-day field test is organized and conducted by the respective breeding associations (Holsteiner Verband and Pferdestammbuch Schleswig-Holstein).

 The field test starts with the free jumping in a jump chute (indoor arena), followed by a presentation under the own rider in groups up to four mares to evaluate basic gaits and rideability.
 Finally, the mare’s rideability is judged yet again by a test rider.

-Holsteiner mares performance tested in Schleswig-Holstein (station or field test) sired by a young stallion (1st or 2nd covering season in 2018) or a Thoroughbred stallion will receive about 500 euros in financial support.
+Holsteiner mares performance tested in Schleswig-Holstein (station or field test) sired by a young stallion (1st or 2nd covering season) or a Thoroughbred stallion will receive about 500 euros in financial support.
 Mare owners with a Holsteiner Verband membership will be contacted by the breeding department after the last field test.

 How does a station test work?

 How does a field test work?

 The registration for the station test and the field test are done at the Holsteiner Verband in Kiel.